 MRI (Magnetic Resonance Imaging) works with a large magnet, radio waves, and a computer to produce detailed images of the inside of the body.
 It uses electromagnetic energy rather than ionizing radiation or any kind of radioactive material.
 MRI provides physicians with a powerful tool to examine virtually any structure in your body, including bones, muscles, connective tissue, and organs such as the heart, lung, or kidneys.

-Open Feel MRI for your Comfort
+Wider Bore MRI for your Comfort

 Your primary care physician may order an MRI for purposes such as:

 - Detecting tumors